MobileNativeFoundation/rules_xcodeproj/doc/faq.md

 first top level target as the `test_host` will allow for the library to merge.
 In other cases, refactor the build graph to have the shared code in it's own library separate from the top level target's primary library.

+## Do I need to place my custom Xcode scheme declarations in a function like `tools/generator`?

+No. Unless you are sharing your Xcode declarations with multiple `xcodeproj` targets, there is no need to place them in a function.
+You are encouraged to declare them directly in your BUILD file.

+## Why does `tools/generator` declare its custom Xcode schemes in a function?

+tl;dr The `tools/generator` custom Xcode schemes are wrapped in a function because they are shared with `//tools/generator:xcodeproj` and `//test/fixtures/generator:xcodeproj`.

+The Xcode schemes for `tools/generator` are loaded from a function because several of the `xcode_schemes` functions must be called on a BUILD file thread as they resolve and normalize Bazel labels.
+These functions use `bazel_labels.parse` which, in turn, use `workspace_name_resolvers` functions.
+It is the `workspace_name_resolvers` functions that must be called on a BUILD file thread.

+Most `rules_xcodeproj` clients should not need to wrap their custom scheme declarations in a function.
+They should be declared in a BUILD file alongside or inline with their `xcodeproj` target.
+Wrapping the declarations in a function is only necessary when sharing a set of custom schemes as is done with the fixture tests in this repository.